 Use these above the fold.
 If you're placing them down toward the bottom of the page, you might want to test a larger banner to use down there instead.
 The smaller size of these banners probably won't garner a lot of attention if they're buried at the bottom.

-Generally speaking, the higher up on a page your banner is, the more attention it’ll get.
+Generally speaking, the higher up on a page your banner is, the more attention it'll get.
 This is why we recommend using them above the fold.
-But that isn’t always possible.
-And if have multiple banners on a page, you probably don’t want to stuff them all above the fold.
+But that isn't always possible.
+And if you have multiple banners on a page, you probably don't want to stuff them all above the fold.

 So how do you decide which banner(s) to put at the top of your page?

 If you really want to make the most out of the banners you use on your site, you have to monitor and optimize them.
 One way to do this is by using heatmaps.
 Heatmaps can show you exactly what your visitors are looking at and what gets their attention.
-Depending on the one you choose to use, you can see where their cursor goes, what gets clicked and even watch in real time or a replay of their visit on your site.
+Depending on the one you choose to use, you can see where their cursor goes, what gets clicked and even watch in real-time or a replay of their visit on your site.

 Heatmap for WordPress

 Mouseflow has a free plan, but you can only get up to 100 sessions per month.
-Their premium plans start at $29/month
+Their premium plans start at $29/month.

 A very popular option is Crazy Egg.
 They claim that over 300,000 websites use their service.

 With their service, you can quickly and easily see the areas on your site that get the most clicks.
-You can also use the scrollmap to see how far down your visitors generally scroll and where they stop.
+You can also use the scroll map to see how far down your visitors generally scroll and where they stop.
 You can even use the recordings feature to watch visitors use your site.
 Watch where their cursor goes, where they scroll… every action they took you can watch with the recordings.

-The complete suite includes the heatmap, recordings, chat, polls, conversion funnels, form analytics and a dashboard that quickly shows you the data you want to see.
+The complete suite includes the heatmap, recordings, chat, polls, conversion funnels, form analytics, and a dashboard that quickly shows you the data you want to see.

 You can segment heatmap data by location, browser, dates, mobile users, and more.

 Plans start at $10/month and apparently offer price matching.
-They say “We’ll beat the price of your current service’s comparable plan or give you a free account”.
+They say, "We'll beat the price of your current service's comparable plan or give you a free account."

-Your main pages aren’t the only place where banners can be used.
+Your main pages aren't the only place where banners can be used.
 A great way to use banners is to use them on transition pages, thank you pages, etc. It might be a thank you page after they place an order.
-It might be the thank you or confirmation page after they sign up to your newsletter.
+It might be the thank you or confirmation page after they sign up for your newsletter.

-Any place where they’ve taken the initiative and interacted with your site in some way.
+Any place where they've taken the initiative and interacted with your site in some way.
 This implies that they have trust in you, in your site.
 And as mentioned in several of our other affiliate guides, trust is the name of the game.
-If they trust you enough to take these actions on your site, it’s the perfect time to recommend something relevant to what they’re interested in or what they just bought.
-Especially if there’s a discount involved.
+If they trust you enough to take these actions on your site, it's the perfect time to recommend something relevant to what they're interested in or what they just bought, especially if there's a discount involved.